JavaVista/Sass-Starter-Pack/README.md

 # Sass Starter Kit

-A light kit package for compiling Sass and running a web dev server environment
+A light kit package for compiling Sass and running a web dev server environment.
+The scss folder has  some examples of the power of Sass.

 ## Instructions